On this page

 If you've landed on a forum post, a mod readme, or a download page and found yourself unsure what something means, this page should clear it up.

-CC - Custom Content
+CC โ Custom Content

-In the Sims community, CC means Custom Content - any file made by a player (not Maxis/EA) that adds something visual to the game.
-This includes custom clothing, hairstyles, skin tones, furniture, wall coverings, floors and objects.
+In the Sims community, CC means Custom Content โ any file made by a player (not Maxis/EA) that adds something visual to the game.
+This includes custom clothing, hairstyles, skin tones, furniture, wall coverings, floors, and objects.

 CC is the catch-all term for things that change how the game looks without changing how it plays.
 A new outfit is CC.
 A custom sofa is CC.
 A wall pattern is CC.

-This is the main source of confusion.
-The Complete Collection was the original boxed set of The Sims 1 with all expansion packs included, released in 2002.
-Players and stores often abbreviated it to "The Sims CC" or just "CC".
-If you're reading an old forum post or mod readme from the early 2000s and it mentions "CC", the author might mean the Complete Collection rather than custom content - read the context carefully.
+If you're reading an old forum post or mod readme from the early 2000s and it mentions "CC", the author might mean the Complete Collection rather than custom content.
 A line like "works with Sims CC" most likely means the Complete Collection.
 A line like "drop this file in your CC folder" means custom content.

 Mod